vkopytin/stream-properties-in-angular/README.md

 # StreamingProperties

-It is experimental project.
-The goal is to show how RxJS stream can be used from angular templates.
+It is an experimental project.
+The goal is to show how RxJS streams can be used from angular templates.
 As element's custom properties/attributes.

-With RxJS comes a possibility to synchronse data over streams.
-Such stream can be declared from service.
+With RxJS comes a possibility to synchronise data over streams.
+Such streams can be declared from service.
 And it can be used from Angular's component or in template.
-Usually to accomodate the synchronisation flow of streams with other data/state could lead to many coding.
+Usually to accommodate the synchronisation flow of streams with other data/state could lead to much coding.

 Here is a small concept.
-What if we can declare such a property on a control that would accept stream entity.
-And will listen to data from it. e.g.
+What if we can declare such a property on a control that would accept a stream entity.
+And will listen to data from it. e.g. e.g.
 ```
 <input input-stream [value$]="decodedValue$" placeholder="Enter value... />